allthingstalk/nodejs-client-examples/intel/getting_started_quick_start.md

 	*The LED is controllable from a toggle button*

-9. Create an automation rule
+9. Create an automation rule (Follow the wizard but the logic should read as follows)

+	     When
+	     		EdisonStarter.knob > 500
+	     Then
-	When EdisonStarter.knob > 500 Then EdisonStarter.Led = True
+	     		EdisonStarter.Led = True

 10. Try out your automation rule!

 ** This quick start assumes you've already installed the XDK, prepared your controller, and took your Edison on a test flight **

-## Extra info
-- A simple Step by step guide for SmartLiving Intel Getting started
-- Troubleshooting
-- Setting up the IoT Development Kit Image on your SD Card
-- Getting started with the Intel IoT XDK

 ## Next steps
-- Try out more experiments for Intel controllers
+- Try out more experiments for Intel controllers that you can find in the repo'!